 Remote hearings - guidance and frequently asked questions

-However, where we perceive an immediate risk to patient safety, these urgent hearings are now being run remotely using video conference facilities.
-In addition, where appropriate and with the agreement of all parties concerned, we may also hold hearings which were previously adjourned part way through.
+Where we perceive an immediate risk to patient safety, urgent hearings are being run remotely using video conference facilities.
+In addition, where appropriate and with the agreement of all parties concerned, or after it has been agreed by the Committee, we may also hold hearings which were previously adjourned part way through or those which are deemed suitable for hearing remotely.

 You can find out more about remote hearings in the following frequently asked questions.